 Without really knowing what I was doing, I fed and nurtured both sides of myself.
 I learned about the inner workings of my mind, let go of old patterns of limited thinking and made peace with my own fearful nature.
 At the same time, I gave my spiritual side what it wanted – connection, examination, expansion.

 In hindsight, the journey makes sense.
 Along the way, it felt less like a journey and more like a roller coaster ride.
 I was learning to embody the truth that I’d gotten a glimpse of during that big, shiny God moment years earlier.
 I was learning how to stay in that place of wholeness and perfection and love.
 I was learning a new way of being in the world.

 I started writing for the first time in my life three years after my awakening, launched a blog and eventually started doing some personal development coaching.
 I left the spiritual stuff out of my work for a long time.
 I was still hesitant (read: afraid) to share that part of myself with the world so I kept it separate and hidden.
+Truth be known, I was afraid to share a lot of myself with the world.
 Funny thing about separating yourself into parts… you end up feeling segmented and fragmented.
 I didn’t want that.
 I wanted wholeness.
 I wanted integration.
 I wanted it all.